pejmang/Orbii-blog/src/en/posts/culture-x-factor-digital-transformation.md

 articleID: "2000012"
 ---

+Culture is at the heart of an organization and your ability to succeed in your transformation depends on cultural alignment.
+What does a successful culture transformation strategy mean?
+Paolo Coelho said: 'The future is made to change… and he was more than right'.

 We live in a period of **successive crises** (politics, pandemics, armed tensions, etc.), which are no longer cyclical but **permanent** and affect individuals, companies, and economies.
 But paradoxically, these crises are also extraordinary moments, as they provide opportunities to advance **scientific research**, raise fundamental questions about **supply chain control**, food and digital sovereignty, and bring forward major technological innovations.
 The world says **VUCA**[1] is more current than ever.